 Curricular Requirements

-- Students will take a minimum of 33 credit hours in departmental coursework as follows:
+- Students will take a minimum of 33 credit hours in departmental coursework as follows, as approved by advisor:

-- Students will take 6 credit hours of humanistic/behavioral support coursework of their choice from a wide range of applicable coursework within the College of Education and the university (e.g., courses beginning with AEL, BEP, or BEF).
+- Students will take 6 credit hours of humanistic/behavioral support coursework from a wide range of applicable coursework within the College of Education and the university (e.g., courses beginning with AEL, BEP, or BEF), as approved by advisor.

 - Students will take a minimum of 12 hours of dissertation research.
 Dissertation hours can exceed 12 hours as some students carry out research investigations that may take more time to complete than do others.